jahrik/home_lab/ghost/ansible_vim.md

       tags:
         - vim

 The list of plugins to be installed with Vundle are going to very from person to person and grow and change, so these should be handled as variables.
 Add variables to `./defaults/main.yml`.
 These variables will then be added to the .vimrc when it is created.
 The `vundle` variable is the list of vundle plugins that will be installed.
 Any and all of these variables can be over-written in a multitude of ways down the line, but if you don't, this is what they will default to.
 If you're familiar with vim already, some of these variables should make sense.
-It makes more sens when the file is created.

 **./defaults/main.yml**